auraxangelic/libgdx-tts/README.md

 ## Known Issues
 On desktop, when a new `speak` call is made, the audio will cut off a bit at the end.
 This is due to how the AudioDevice is currently implemented for desktop.

+On iOS, there are issues with the audio that could cause the app to crash.
+Instead try to

 ## Information
 Created using FreeTTS source: https://freetts.sourceforge.io/ by replacing its default audio player with the libGDX one `Gdx.audio#newAudioDevice`.